 Why is 853 using this copy?

 At present, 853 has one part-time reporter/editor (Darryl).
 Being part of the LDRS means 853 can run stories from events that Darryl can’t attend.
-It also means the site can pick up more stories from Lewisham and, for the first time, Bexley.
+It also means the site can pick up more stories from Lewisham and Bexley.

 853 will still be searching for stories that aren’t being picked up elsewhere and will still regularly cover the big council meetings in Greenwich (and elsewhere if necessary) – but being part of the LDRS provides some backup and the opportunity to pick up a few extra stories with wider resonance, particularly major planning stories just beyond the borough boundary.